siyul-park/uniflow/ext/docs/upgrader_node.md

-# Gateway Node
+# Upgrade Node

-**The Gateway Node** provides the capability to upgrade network protocols to other protocols, primarily converting HTTP connections to WebSocket connections to support real-time data communication.
+**The Upgrade Node** provides the capability to upgrade network protocols to other protocols, primarily converting HTTP connections to WebSocket connections to support real-time data communication.

 ## Specification